 The Liberal Studies major serves incoming first-year students who have a clear sense of their academic goals and want to craft their own major of study, transfer students who want to maximize the use of previously earned credits by designing their own major, students who have not selected a major of study or who decide not to complete their initial intended major, and adult students who may already be working in their desired field but seek a degree completion program.

 Current Worcester State students who want to change from undeclared status or from other majors must also meet with the director of Liberal Studies before changing majors.
 Those who want to pursue a Liberal Studies major will be required to enroll in LS-190.
 During this course, they will submit a written plan of study to the director with a rationale for the selection of the areas of study.

-This development of a program of study and review process allow for important conversations about a student’s academic and professional goals, the best use of transfer credits, and the selection of the two primary areas of study.
+This development of a program of study and review process allows for important conversations about a student’s academic and professional goals, the best use of transfer credits, and the selection of the two primary areas of study.

 Standards for Minimum Academic Performance in the Liberal Studies major

 Liberal Studies majors must meet the requirements for graduation as specified in the Undergraduate Catalog.
 These include the completion of a minimum of 120 credits with a 2.0 cumulative grade point average and a minimum 2.0 grade point average in the two areas of study.